 Since the ’78 tour I’ve photographed Bruce in concert one time, in 1999 in DC where I live now.
 The reunion tour.
 Great show, good photos.
 I’ve seen him without my cameras on quite a few other occasions and have a ticket to see him this September, 2012.
 He always sets a high bar.
 It’s always fun.
 Sometimes great.
 Sometimes transporting.
 But those ’78 shows changed the way I think about a lot of things.
 There’s a reason it’s called work.
 Success takes a lot of it.
 But if you love what you do sometimes you get to call it playing.

 Jym Wilson is the senior photo editor for the Life section at USA TODAY.
 He lives in Washington DC and is very glad that one of Bruce’s 1978 concerts is available on DVD.

 Limited Edition Bruce Springsteen book, The Light in Darkness.

 IF you have ever considered buying this book, Now is the time.

-The book focuses on Darkness on the Edge of Town, Bruce’s iconic 4th album
+The book focuses on Darkness on the Edge of Town, Springsteen’s iconic 4th album

-And to sweeten the offer, we are offering savings on Shipping anywhere in the
+We are offering savings on Shipping anywhere in the world.

 Save Now- Order Here: The Light in Darkness